qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 ## Find small experiments.
 Just do them

-For instance, if you spend a lot of time fixing versus developing (and assuming you work alone? or publish as a team?), track your own dev / fix ratio and publish that on the company chat (slack, teams etc.)
+For instance, if you spend a lot of time fixing versus developing (and assuming you work alone? or publish as a team?), track your own development / fix ratio and publish that on the company chat (Slack, Teams, etc.)

 <a id="org5d8ade3"></a>

 ## Model behaviour, and focus on the trail in addition

-(Wouter Lagerweij).
-When mentoring or leading teams we often model behaviour.
+Wouter Lagerweij: when mentoring or leading teams we often model behaviour.
 If in addition to that, we can leave traces of our work for others to follow, the results will last longer when we are gone.

 <a id="org5d541c4"></a>